-45. The procedure to be followed is the WSCB 'Allegations against adults' flowchart (at Annex G).
-The flowchart is based on the WSCB Allegations Management Policy.

-46. If anybody is concerned about the behaviour of a School adult employee or volunteer, they are to advise the Head (immediately if appropriate).
+- 42. The procedure to be followed is the WSCB 'Allegations against adults' flowchart (at Annex I).
+The flowchart is based on the WSCB Allegations Management Policy. - 43.
+If anybody is concerned about the behaviour or a School adult employee or volunteer, they are to advise the Head (immediately if appropriate).
 If the Head is the subject of the allegation, the Chair of Governors is to be informed without notifying him.
-The Head (or Chair of Governors) is to consider whether the concern is to be referred to the Designated Officer For Allegations (DOFA) (contact details in Annex G) and, if so, is to refer within one working day.
-If the DOFA cannot be contacted, the MASH is to be informed.

-47. Any allegation of abuse will be dealt with in a fair and consistent way that provides effective protection for the child but also supports the subject of the allegation.

-48. It may be appropriate for the member of staff to be suspended without prejudice pending the results of the investigation.

-49. School staff are to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated.

-50. Malicious allegations by staff will be investigated and dealt with by the Head and, if appropriate, a governors' Discipline Panel.

-51. Action If Staff Have Concerns About A Colleague.
-All staff are to note that the welfare of a pupil is paramount and must not delay raising concerns that could jeopardise a colleague's career.

-52. Historical Abuse Allegations.
-KCSiE now expressly requires schools to report historical abuse allegations to the police.
-The Head, in consultation with the Chair of Governors, is to report any allegations of this nature to the police..
+The Head (or Chair of Governors) is to consider whether the concern is to be referred to the Designated Officer For Allegations (DOFA): contact details at Page 1 and, if so, is to refer within one working day.
+If the DOFA cannot be contacted, the MASH is to be informed. - 44.
+Any allegation of abuse will be dealt with in a fair and consistent way that provides effective protection for the child but also supports the subject of the allegation. - 45.
+It may be appropriate for the member of staff to be suspended without prejudice pending the results of the investigation. - 46.
+School staff are to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated. - 47.
+Malicious allegations by staff will be investigated and dealt with by the Head and, if appropriate, a governors' Discipline Panel. - 48.
+Action If Staff Have Concerns About a Colleague.
+If staff members have concerns about another staff member or volunteer then this is to be reported (immediately if appropriate) as above.
+Staff may worry that they have misunderstood the situation and that a report could jeopardise a colleague's career but must remember that the welfare of a child is paramount. - 49.
+Historical Abuse Allegations.
+KCSIE now expressly requires schools to consider reporting historical abuse allegations to the police.
+The Head, in consultation with the Chair of Governors, is to consider whether such a report should be made.